 So here’s the good news: You will likely be ready to go back to your job after just a week, as long as it isn’t physically taxing—for example, you shouldn’t lift anything for several weeks.
 You should also no longer be taking any prescription pain medications.
 If you have any doubts about whether you’ll be able to return to work soon after breast augmentation, be sure to discuss your occupation and job requirements with your plastic surgeon.
 Returning to a demanding job too soon could compromise your overall recovery and results.

 Although your normal routine can be resumed fairly rapidly after your breast augmentation, remember that you have had a real surgery.
-If you’re anxious to get back to your exercise routine, be patient: lower-body aerobic exercise needs to wait for 4 weeks after breast augmentation.
+If you’re anxious to get back to your exercise routine or get back to work after breast augmentation, be patient: lower-body aerobic exercise needs to wait for 4 weeks after breast augmentation.
 Weight lifting, chest exercises, jogging, or swimming should be delayed for roughly 6 weeks to allow for further healing and prevent the implants from shifting.

 After all the waiting for your new silhouette, it’s natural to be anxious for a return to normalcy after the surgery.
 The recovery period is extremely important, however, so follow your surgeon’s recommendations about resuming activity after breast enhancement and returning to the workplace.
 If you have questions about breast augmentation or the recovery, please schedule a consultation with Dr. Brothers.
 He will be happy to answer all your questions!